MAGNETIC MEDIA REPORTING - tax ohio 2026

 1. Click ‘Get Form’ to open the MAGNETIC MEDIA REPORTING form in our editor.

 2. Begin by filling out the Submitter Record (Code RA).
-Enter your Employer Identification Number (EIN) and the personal identification number assigned to the employee attesting to the file's accuracy.
+Enter your Employer Identification Number (EIN) and the eight-character Personal Identification Number (PIN) assigned to you.

 4. Proceed to enter Employee Wage Records (Code RW) for each employee.
-Include their Social Security Number, wages, and any taxes withheld accurately.
+Ensure you include their Social Security Number, wages, and any taxes withheld.

 Start using our platform today to streamline your MAGNETIC MEDIA REPORTING process for free!